The Fruit Eaters, 2013

 21 x 42 x 23 inches

-Courtesy Sonnabend Gallery, New York, and Galerie Thaddaeus Ropac, Paris/Salzburg
+Courtesy of Sonnabend Gallery, New York, and Galerie Thaddaeus Ropac, Paris/Salzburg

 Vertical Garden (Weeds), 2007